 Substitution of meat protein with cheaper carbohydrates and vegetable protein, as occurs in nearly all commercial cat foods is another prime reason why we see a decline in health, and an increase in obesity, and diabetes in modern cats.
 Cats are unable to properly cope with long term dry food intake, and will not live to their full potential on this type of ration, no matter how good or expensive the product.

 Nutrients are substances obtained from food and used by an animal as a source of energy and as part of the metabolic machinery necessary for maintenance and growth.
 Barring any special needs, illness-related deficiencies or instructions from your vet, your pets should be able to get all the nutrients they need from high-quality commercial pet foods, which are formulated with these special standards in mind.
-Here are the six essential classes of nutrients fundamental for healthy living.

 The most important nutrient.
 While food may help meet some of your pet's water needs, pets need to have fresh clean water available to them at all times.
 A deficiency of water can cause serious illness or even death.

 If a cat does not ingest enough water, she can become dehydrated.
 Dehydration occurs when the normal body fluids, including water and electrolytes, fall below required needs.